Privacy Policy

 Information you provide directly:

-• Age information: an age group you select at signup, and an optional exact date of birth you may choose to provide.
-Any date of birth is stored privately, is never displayed to other users and never used for advertising, and is used solely for age assurance and age-appropriate protections — keeping your age accurate over time (your age group updates automatically when you turn 18) and enforcing the minor-messaging safeguards described in our Terms and Safety pages (see §9)
+- Age information: an age group you select at signup, and an optional exact date of birth you may choose to provide.
+Both are private by default and never used for advertising; they exist for age assurance and age-appropriate protections — keeping your age accurate over time (your age group updates automatically when you turn 18) and enforcing the minor-messaging safeguards described in our Terms and Safety pages (see §9).
+Separately, you may opt in to show on your public profile (a) your age as a number and/or (b) your birthday as month + day only — both switches are off by default, take effect on adult (18+) accounts only (a minor's profile never shows age or birthday even if switched on), and your full date of birth — in particular the year — is never displayed publicly under any setting

-• Transaction records for your in-app wallet activity — donations, premium subscriptions, autograph purchases, ad campaigns, and the like (amount, currency, timestamp, and the counterparties).
-These run on Huni's internal virtual economy (see Terms §10a); no real-money payment processor is currently wired in.
-If we later enable real-money funding or payouts, payment details would be handled by a payment processor (see §5)
+- Transaction records for your in-app wallet activity — donations, premium subscriptions, autograph purchases, ad campaigns, and the like (amount, currency, timestamp, and the counterparties).
+These run on Huni's internal virtual economy (see Terms §10a).
+Real-money funding is live and is handled by external payment processors — PayPal on the web, Apple In-App Purchase in the iOS app, and Google Play Billing in the Android app; what each one processes and receives is described in §5.
+Payouts are not offered

 Information collected automatically:

-• Aggregate usage metrics via Google Analytics — only after you opt in to analytics cookies (see §8)
+- Aggregate usage metrics via Google Analytics — analytics cookies and full measurement only after you opt in via the consent banner (the tag itself loads in a consent-denied state; see §8)

 3. How We Use Your Information